pyth-network/pyth-crosschain/ethereum/Deploying.md

 Anything other than the operations above will probably cause a collision.
 Please refer to Open Zeppelin Upgradeable (documentations)[https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable] for more information.

+## Versioning

+We use [Semantic Versioning](https://semver.org/) for our releases.
+When upgrading the contract, update the npm package version using
+`npm version <new version number> --no-git-tag-version`.
+Also, modify the hard-coded value in `version()` method in [the `Pyth.sol` contract](./contracts/pyth/Pyth.sol) to the new version.
+Then, after your PR is merged in main, create a release like with tag `pyth-evm-contract-v<x.y.z>`.
+This will help developers to be able to track code changes easier.

 # Testing